Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Chapelle Saint-Pierre (1–2 mins)

 Right along the harbor, this small chapel is easy to miss at first glance.
-However, once inside, you’ll find beautifully painted interiors by Jean Cocteau, which add a unique artistic touch to your visit.
+But, once inside, you’ll find beautifully painted interiors by Jean Cocteau, which add a unique artistic touch to your visit.

 Waterfront Promenade (1–3 mins)